 NYU students can expect to take various placement tests to ensure that they are enrolling in the most appropriate courses.
 Placement testing may include examinations in math, science, languages, and writing.

-International students in certain schools who have submitted English language test scores as part of their application will also be required to complete an online writing assessment in order to participate in registration for fall classes (which begins on June 4).
+International students in certain schools who have submitted English language test scores as part of their application will also be required to complete an online writing assessment in order to participate in registration for classes.
 This assessment is intended for students in the following schools: the College of Arts and Science; the Rory Meyers College of Nursing; the Silver School of Social Work; the Steinhardt School of Culture, Education, and Human Development; the Stern School of Business; the Tandon School of Engineering; and the Tisch School of the Arts.

 NYU is committed to bringing together students whose educational and personal development align with the mission of our university.
 Our holistic admissions review process allows us to select and enroll students who make personal choices that will positively enhance the vibrant academic community at NYU.
 Therefore, we reserve the right to rescind an admissions offer if we determine that a student has or will violate our community standards.
 We expect all students to comply with all applicable rules, policies, and procedures of NYU, including but not limited to, those set forth in the NYU Student Conduct Policy and Process.